f0ssel/kaniko/README.md

 ## Build Environments

-Users will select environment templates to build environments from.
+Users will select environment templates to build environments from a UI on environment creation.

+Edits to the env will just be pointing the env at a different template/branch.

 An environment build will have the following steps:
 - Pull repo manually into a shared empty dir from init container